opalj/opal/DEVELOPING_OPAL/tools/src/main/scala/org/opalj/hermes/README.markdown

 ## Categories of Queries
-Currently, we implement anlayses across the following categories:
+Currently, we implement analyses across the following categories:

  - *Completeness - static* - Feature of Java Bytecode do we have a method with(out) debug information; do we find examples of all types of constants are used,...
  - *Completeness - dynamic* - do we have a effective virtual method call, is field resolution is required,...